-FileMaker 12 review
+FileMaker 12 full review

 FileMaker Inc., a subsidiary of Apple Computer, continues its stunning track record of releasing powerful upgrades to its core client, server and mobile portfolio products.
 The FileMaker 12 suite, released this month, has a massive set of new features that are aimed at the entry level designers and career FileMaker developers alike.
 A tall order to be sure but FileMaker 12 delivers.